 Use Slack + Zoom to host virtual lectures and office hours

 Setting up a virtual classroom is as easy as starting a Slack channel and a Zoom video conference.
-Make sure the administrators of your institution’s Slack workspace have added the Zoom for Slack app.
+Make sure that the administrators of your institution’s Slack workspace have added the Zoom for Slack app.

 - Create a channel and label it with your lecture or project name and invite the relevant students and teaching assistants